|Last Quarterly Update:||1/23/2017|

 Establishments in this industry provide academic and occupational courses of study and grant associate degrees, certificates, or diplomas below the baccalaureate level.
-Major US community colleges include Broward College, Houston Community College, Lone Star College, Miami Dade College, and Northern Virginia Community College.
+Major US community colleges include Houston Community College, Ivy Tech Community College, Lone Star College, Northern Virginia Community College, and Tarrant County College.

-Institutions that grant baccalaureate and higher-level degrees are covered in the Colleges and Universities profile; business schools, secretarial schools, and technical and trade schools are addressed in the Education & Training Services profile.
+Institutions that grant baccalaureate and higher-level degrees are covered in the Colleges and Universities profile; technical and trade schools are addressed in the Education & Training Services profile.

-About 55 percent of US community colleges are public institutions; the rest are operated by private entities.
-About 35 percent of the approximately 22 million undergraduate students in the US are enrolled in community colleges.
+About 55% of US community colleges are public institutions; the rest are operated by private entities.
+About 40% of the approximately 17 million ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options